alvarogutyerrez/TheDiscreteChoiceDataBank/README.md

 ### Acknowledgment

-I acknowledge [José Ignacio Hernández](https://github.com/ighdez) from TU Delft, who encouraged me to upload the databank into a Github format, instead of the slopy excel sheet that it was at the beginning.
+I thank [José Ignacio Hernández](https://github.com/ighdez) from TU Delft, who encouraged me to upload the databank into a Github instead of the sloppy excel sheet that it was at the beginning.